dotCMS/core/docker/docker-compose-examples/dotcms-push-publish/README.md

 # Dotcms Push Publish

 Push publish environment where the sender runs on port 8080 and the receiver on 8081.
-Database: postgres
+Database: postgres.

+**Important note:**  For the endpoint configuration, the local IP address must be used instead of `localhost` or `127.0.0.1`

 ## Usage